EIN 11-3718005

 Program areas at The Homeless Alliance

 Housing - homelessness is a complex issue with many causes, but The first and foremost solution is affordable housing.
-The Homeless Alliance provides financial assistance and wraparound case management to Homeless families with children, Homeless veterans, chronically Homeless individuals, and persons with positive hiv diagnosis.
-During 2022, The Homeless Alliance provided 1,887 individuals with housing support such as rental and deposit assistance, utility assistance, and case management.
+The Homeless Alliance provides financial assistance and wraparound case management to Homeless families with children, Homeless veterans, chronically Homeless individuals, and persons with a positive hiv diagnosis.
+During 2023, The Homeless Alliance provided 1,311 individuals with housing support such as rental and deposit assistance, utility assistance, and case management.
 The Homeless Alliance owns and operates The westtown apartments, which has 20 single-room occupancy units.
+Additionally, we own a duplex that serves as permanent supportive housing for families.
 The Homeless Alliance also has a street outreach team which is focused on connecting unsheltered individuals with housing.

-Day shelter in addition to providing safe respite, The Homeless Alliance's low-barrier day shelter serves as The "front door" to accessing services for The Homeless in Oklahoma city.
-In 2022, The day shelter served 75,484 meals and provided 16,261 showers to 11,555 unduplicated guests.
+Day shelter - in addition to providing safe respite, The Homeless Alliance's low-barrier day shelter serves as The "front door" to accessing services for The Homeless in Oklahoma city.
+In 2023, The day shelter served 103,256 meals to 11,935 unduplicated guests through our day shelter and 3,538 unique guests at our winter shelter.
 Guests can access computers and telephones, a mailing address, a kennel and pet food for companion animals, barber services, and a host of classes for guest including art, aa, na, bible devotional, and other miscellaneous therapeutic and educational opportunities.
 The day shelter provides a safe space where staff from The Homeless Alliance and other local agencies can engage with guests including veteran services, civil legal assistance, state benefits (tanf, snap, etc. ), primary health care as well as counseling and treatment in mental health, crisis counseling, substance abuse, sti/std testing and, of course, housing assistance.

 Collaboration - The Homeless Alliance facilitates collaboration among The 100+ government, faith-based and nonprofit agencies serving The Homeless in Oklahoma city.
 This function is critical because individuals and families experiencing homelessness generally have multiple barriers to sustained housing and no single agency is able to address all barriers.
 For example, they may be struggling with physical disability or illness, mental illness, addiction, domestic violence, lack of employment and education, developmental disability, generational poverty, and/or a criminal record.
 The Homeless Alliance operates The westtown Homeless resource campus where professional staff (including physicians, lawyers, social workers, case managers, and employment specialists) from more than 20 different agencies come together to address The unique barriers to sustained housing for each client.
-The Homeless Alliance also manages The Homeless management information system (hmis) which is used by 24 homeless-service agencies in Oklahoma city.
+The Homeless Alliance also manages The Homeless management information system (hmis) which is used by 25 homeless-service agencies in Oklahoma city.
 This shared database helps us identify unmet community needs and provide accurate data on homelessness to stakeholders.
+Finally, we facilitate The coordinated entry system on behalf of The city of okc.
+This system ensures that people have equitable access to programs and services, and that The most vulnerable people in our community are connected to services as efficiently as possible.

 Who funds The Homeless Alliance